 Our GPU engine is up to 50 times faster through the API than the current (CPU) engine SLEIPNIRTM

-By harnessing the power of high performance graphics cards, we are able to complete high resolution LiDAR plots in near real time, negating the need for a “start” button, or even a progress bar!
-This speed enables API integration with autonomous drones which will need to model propagation to make better decisions, especially when they’re off the grid.
-It was designed around consumer grade cards like the GeForce series but will scale to enterprise Tesla grade cards due to our design.
+By harnessing the power of high performance graphics cards, we are able to complete high resolution LiDAR plots in near real time, negating the need for a “go” button, or even a progress bar.
+This speed enables API integration with vehicles and robots which will need to model wireless propagation quickly to make better decisions, especially when they’re off the grid.
+It was designed around consumer grade cards like the GeForce series but supports enterprise Tesla grade cards due to our card agnostic design.

-When it goes live, it will be an option in our /area API so you can use it from any interface by setting the engine option in the request body.
+The GPU engine is an “engine” parameter in our /area API so you can use it from any interface (or your own custom interface) by setting the engine option in the request body.
 The OpenAPI 3.0 compliant API returns JSON which contains a PNG image so for existing API integrations using our PNG layers there will be no code changes required to enable it.

 In radio planning, accurate terrain data is only half the story.

 The other data you need, if you want accurate results, is everything above the surface such as buildings and trees.

 This is known as land cover or in radio engineering; clutter data.

 In October 2021, the European Space Agency released a global 10m land cover data set called WorldCover with 9 clutter bands.

 In our opinion, the ESA data is a sharp improvement on a similar ESRI/Microsoft 10m land cover data set also published this year.